The following outlines FM’s services provided and guidance in support of the University of Minnesota Safe Campus Plan

 FM is responsible for posting COVID-19 messaging in public areas of buildings including exterior doors, entrances, lobbies, restrooms, entrances, and lobbies.
 The following messaging has been posted:

-- Face Coverings Required in this Area at building entrances.
+- Masks Required in this Building at building entrances.
 These posters are downloadable for your workspace.

 - CDC poster on how to prevent the spread of germs posted in lobbies and public areas